sophiedkk/worklab/README.md

 # Prerequisites

 You need a valid version of Python 3.6+ (because f-strings).
-This project has a bunch of dependencies for *reasons* so you will also need the scipy ecosystem , which you probably already have.
+This project has a bunch of dependencies for *reasons*, so you will also need the scipy ecosystem , which you probably already have.

 # Installing